ITPNYU/TowersOfPower/README.md

 Visit the exaample <a href="http://towers-of-power.herokuapp.com">towers-of-power.herokuapp.com</a>

+### Arduino Examples

+These are a seris of sketches meant to be used with the GSM Arduino shield.
+They use seial communication to send AT Commands directly to the GSM module.

 ### Twilio

 Twilio allows you to register a phone number and make HTTP GET and POST requests through that phone number.
 This, for example, enables us to send an SMS to a website.
 This demo uses Twilio's API to return an SMS once one is receieved.
 The user will send a text message to our registerd phone number, we will genereate an automated return.